California Law Bans Small Gas Engines: Hardest Hit Industries

 Pumptec electric plunger pumps are an ideal alternative to gas-powered pumps for the industries outlined in this article.
 If you have concerns over battery life or whether an electric pump’s performance can compete with gas-powered units, be sure to check out our video that answers many concerns brought up by some operators.

-Also check out our pump comparison sheet below, outlining which industries plunger pumps are best suited for.
+Also check out our Gas to Electric Pump Conversion Guide below, outlining which industries plunger pumps are best suited for.
 In the end, it’s often best to pick up the phone and simply talk with one of our engineers.
 Click here to get in touch with one of our pump experts today.